 Pituitary Gland: It is also called as Hypohysis.
-It is located in a saddle shaped space in the Sphenoid Bone called the Sella Tursica which is located in the base of the brain in frontal lobe.
+It is located in a saddle-shaped space in the Sphenoid Bone called the Sella Tursica which is located in the base of the brain in the frontal lobe.

-The hormones secreted by Pituitary are either secreted by the Hypothalamus or are stimulated by the hormones secreted by Hypothalamus for ex: Thyrotropin releasing hormone which stimulates release of TSH.
+The hormones secreted by the Pituitary gland are either secreted by the Hypothalamus or are stimulated by the hormones secreted by the Hypothalamus for ex: Thyrotropin-releasing hormone which stimulates the release of TSH.

 Hypothalamus is a tiny part of the brain which is attached to the pituitary gland by means of the infundibular (hypophyseal) stalk.
-Hypothalamu is a considered as the “Master controller” or “Master gland” as its main function is:
+Hypothalamus is considered as the “Master controller” or “Master gland” as its main function is:

 - Inhibiting Hormones

 Pituitary Gland is one of the major and most important organs in the human body, although small in size (Size of a Pea) it is very important in function as the hormones produced from the gland travel throughout the body and are either responsible for the function of certain organs like (TSH helps in producing Thyroid gland to produce T3, T4 etc) or helps in stimulation certain functions in the body.

 - Posterior Pituitary

 Hormones secreted by the Middle lobe of Pituitary:

 - Melanocyte Stimulating Hormone or Intermedins

 Hormones Secreted by the Posterior Pituitary: